-“As of 2019, a little over 60% of eligible patients are up to date with colorectal cancer screening,” says UVA primary care physician Andrew Wolf, MD, a member of the American Cancer Society’s Guideline Development Group, through which he chaired the committees that developed its colorectal and prostate cancer screening guidelines.
-“It’s unfortunate because colon cancer screening is one of the most effective things we can do in medicine, both in terms of cost savings and saving lives.”
+“Fully 1/3 of eligible Americans are not up to date with colorectal cancer screening,” says UVA primary care physician Andrew Wolf, MD, chair of the American Cancer Society’s Guideline Development Group.
+“Redoubling our efforts to promote screening represents a tremendous opportunity to reduce the burden of suffering and death from colorectal cancer, especially since colon cancer screening is one of the most effective things we can do in medicine, both in terms of cost savings and saving lives.”

 Colorectal cancer is one of the few that is preventable by screening.
-“We can estimate that at least 50% of deaths — maybe more — from colorectal cancer are preventable with screening,” says Ann Rigdon, RN, nurse administrative coordinator for the UVA Colorectal Cancer Screening Program.
+“We can estimate that at least 50% of deaths — maybe more — from colorectal cancer are preventable with screening,” says Shari Stanley, RN, nurse administrative coordinator for the UVA Colorectal Cancer Screening Program.
 “With colorectal cancer, we often have an opportunity to stop it in its tracks before it happens.”

 Another option is to reach out to patients at home.
 “If you have a good system for recording who is in your practice – an EMR, perhaps – then you might send out reminders to those patients who are out of adherence with screening,” adds Wolf.

 There’s no question that the pandemic has had a dramatic impact on colorectal cancer screening, since both primary care office visits and colonoscopies were severely curtailed at the height of the pandemic.
 Even as we’ve emerged from the worst of it, many folks still want to minimize their interaction with the health care system, making stool-based screening, which is performed at home, a particularly attractive option.